 - There will be no fellowship after services.
 Sorry, but not quite yet!
 It’s not safe yet.

 - Indoor air does not circulate as well as outdoors, and particulates from one person can linger in the air for several minutes.
-Therefore, we require everyone to keep appropriate face covering for the entire duration of the services.
+Therefore, we require everyone to keep appropriate face covering (over the nose as well as the mouth) for the entire duration of the services.

 - We require the use of hand sanitizer immediately upon entering the facility.
 We provide automatic, no-touch dispensers for this purpose.

-- Immediately after sanitizing the hands, members and visitors may pick up their personal communion kit, which contain both of the elements (bread on the top layer and juice in the cup).
+- Immediately after sanitizing the hands, members and visitors may pick up their personal communion kit, which contains both of the elements (bread on the top layer and juice in the cup).